updated

 There is no mains power supply here.

 We use solar power banks for phones, laptops and lights.
 Water is pumped from the lake, treated, and then placed in a plastic container with a ceramic filter for drinking.
-Shared use of compost toilets and a cold water shower with spectacular views.
-The internet connection is quite good as I work online most days.
+Shared use of compost toilets and a cold water shower with spectacular views (hot water is possible from around 11 am - 1 pm).

 In your free time, you can relax in a hammock and play the guitar.
 You can borrow the kayak or paddleboard and explore the island a few hundred meters away.
 Try your luck beating me at chess, play Monopoly, poker, Hero Quest and other games we have.
-I can also organise hikes and boat trips if you wish, depending on the length of your stay.
+You can go for a wander, and I can also organise hikes and boat trips if you wish, depending on the length of your stay.
 Oh, and if you know how to set up a fishing rod properly, you can try your luck at catching some fish.

 3-4 hours Monday - Friday.
-Usually early in the morning or late afternoon to avoid being incinerated by the sun.
+Usually, early in the morning or late afternoon to avoid being incinerated by the sun if working outside.

 ** FOOD ARRANGEMENTS **